-Overall: Brought to you by the entertainment and toy giant, LEGO Mindstorms: Fix the Factory is an addictive puzzle game full of unexpected obstacles and unique challenges, pushing kids to expand their logical thinking skills, spatial intelligence, and their robot commanding skills.
+Best Because: Brought to you by the entertainment and toy giant, LEGO Mindstorms: Fix the Factory is an addictive puzzle game full of unexpected obstacles and unique challenges, pushing kids to expand their logical thinking skills, spatial intelligence, and their robot commanding skills.

 Faced with the task of helping a robot make his way through a factory, your child will learn all of the basics of how programming works while trying to beat the clock.
 There are also incentives for completing the mission with the highest score, making it an exciting game more than an educational tool.

 Best Because: Code Monkey Island is a Family-friendly board game that has seen massive popularity in both the home and the classroom alike.
 While the idea of the game is to be the first player to get all of your monkeys around the island first, the underlying coding skills are subtle yet impactful.

 Designed for children ages 8 and up, Code Monkey Island exposes kids to fundamental programming concepts like control structures, data structures, Boolean logic and operators, and assignment and mathematical operations.